-The Technical Communication program offers both a thesis and non-thesis option for completion of the M.A. degree; the non-thesis option can consist of either a final research project or an additional 6000-level technical communication class.
+The Technical Communication program offers both a Thesis Option and non-thesis option for completion of the M.A. degree; the non-thesis option can consist of either a final research project or an additional 6000-level technical communication class.
 Students do not need to decide which option they use at the beginning of their program of study.
 Students should aim to decide whether or not they are writing a thesis by the half-way point of their program, or at about fifteen hours (five classes).

 The non-thesis option is the easier of the two and the one that the majority of our students take.
 The thesis requires much more work than a single 6000-level class, and it runs the risk of slowing the student’s degree completion time.

 Why, then, would a student want to write a thesis?
 First, if you have a topic in mind that truly interests you and the restricted elective topics offered during your program of study haven’t allowed you to explore it, the thesis will give you the opportunity to do so.
 Second, a thesis will give you the opportunity to develop a specialization.
 The M.A. remains a generalist degree, but a thesis allows an in-depth exploration of a limited topic.
 Lastly, the thesis provides an opportunity for sustained, self-directed research and thus provides preparation for writing a dissertation as part of a doctoral program.